 The authors of Mistra Geopolitics are:

 Lisa Dellmuth is an Associate Professor of International Relations at Stockholm University.
 Lisa is leading the Research School of Mistra Geopolitics.
 Her research focuses on legitimacy and redistribution in global governance, and global climate change solutions.
 She leads the 5-year research program GlocalClim (Glocalizing Climate Governance: The role of Integrated Governance for a Just and Legitimate Adaptation to Climate Risks) funded by the Swedish Research Council for Sustainable Development (Formas).

 Nina von Uexküll

-Nina von Uexkull is Senior Lecturer in International Relations at Stockholm University.
-She is also Associate Senior Researcher at the Peace Research Institute in Oslo.
+Nina von Uexkull is Senior Lecturer/Associate Professor at the Department of Peace and Conflict Research, Uppsala University.
 Nina is leading the Mistra Geopolitics research theme Food Security in the second programme phase.
 Her main research areas are the impacts of climate change and natural hazards on armed conflict and human security.